ecmwf/gribjump/README.md

 ## Acknowledgements

-Past and current funding and support is listed in the adjoining [Acknowledgements](./ACKNOWLEDGEMENTS.rst).
+Past and current funding and support is listed in the [Acknowledgements](./ACKNOWLEDGEMENTS.rst).